-After a couple of months that you are part of 10-15 groups, reevaluate your strategy.
+After a few months of being part of 10-15 groups, reevaluate your strategy.
 Do you have boards that don't match your audience?
 If so, look for new relevant group boards.

 Repin other collaborator's content

 Take some time every day to repin other content from the board you follow.
-Because that's how we can all make more traffic to our blog, it's to share each other content.
-I try to have a ratio of 20% of my content and 80% repin other content.
-You don't want only share your content, people that will follow you will be annoyed by the same content coming over and over again.
+Because that's how we can all get more traffic to our blog -- by sharing each other’s content.
+I try to have a ratio of 20% my content and 80% other people’s content.
+You don't want to only share your content because people that follow you will be annoyed by the same content showing up over and over again.

 Also, pin often during the day.
-Try to pin minimum 20 times a day.
+Try to pin a minimum of 20 times a day.
 Of course, I don't recommend that you do this manually.
 You will spend your whole day on Pinterest.
-I use a scheduling tool call Tailwind.
+I use a scheduling tool called Tailwind.
 This allows me to pin often on Pinterest without spending the day there.

 When it's time to start your own group boards

-I don't think everyone should start their group board.
-Having your own group is more time-consuming.
-Every day, I look at the content to make sure it aligned with the board description, and I also have to answer email from time to time.
-If you still want to start your group board, make sure you have a good following base and that you have some time to dedicate to this project.
+I don't think everyone should start their own group boards.
+Having your own group is quite time-consuming.
+Every day, I look at the content to make sure it aligned with the board description, and I also have to answer emails from time to time.
+If you still want to start your group board, make sure you have a good follower base and that you have some time to dedicate to this project.